codica2/gitlab-bastion-ci-aws/README.md

 After the Runner is registered, we need to edit its configuration file and add the required options for the AWS machine driver.

-# Configuration the Gitlab Runner
+# The Gitlab Runner configuration

 ## The main section

 In the main section, we can define the limit of the jobs that can be run in parallel across all Runners (``concurrent``).
-We can start with something low like 2, and increase or decrease if we nedd.
+We can start with something low like 2, and increase or decrease if we need.

-The ``check_interval`` option defines how often the Runner should check GitLab for new jobs, in seconds.
+The ``check_interval`` option defines how often the Runner should check GitLab for new jobs (in seconds).

 Example:
 ```yaml